Here’s my list of business networking groups in Brighton, Hove and Sussex.

 Monthly meetings for people in mid Sussex around Crawley who want to get out and network over breakfast.
 Get along and check it out. £50 annual fee to join if you’re going to a regular, or if you only want to dip in and out, you can just book in advance and pay a little extra for your breakfast.

 Business Curry Club

-Run by the man with the address book, Ian Bush, this has recently been rejuvenated.
-Fortnightly breakfast networking at Beechwood Hall.
-The Worthing group is part of the national 4Networking chain, so if you join this, you can go along to any of the groups across the UK, including the ones in Shoreham and Eastbourne.
-The fee is £200, with a ticket price for breakfast of £12 a go.
+Part of the national 4Networking chain, so if you join this, you can go along to any of the groups across the UK, including the ones in Shoreham and Eastbourne.
+The fee is £200, with a ticket price for breakfast of £15 a go.

 First Friday Lewes

 First Friday networking in Lewes is an open group that meets on the first Friday of the month (funny coincidence there) at the Premier Inn in Lewes.

 It’s free to come along, and there’s getting to be a good crowd of people.
 You don’t need to book in advance, just turn up on the day.
 First Friday Lewes is more geared towards smaller and single person businesses, so if you’re looking to network with slightly bigger businesses, you’d be better off with the Brighton and Hove Chamber of Commerce.
 Or do both!